smckelli/todo/readme.md

 ## Acknowledgements

-Special thank yous to Josh Naylor, Raj Raj, Alex Christenson and Iesha Webster-Harris for allowing the ability to complete this project.
+Special thank yous to Josh Naylor, Raj Rai, Alex Christenson and Iesha Webster-Harris for allowing the ability to complete this project.
 I truly appreciate your expert mentorship and leadership.